css-raku/CSS-raku/docs/index.md

 Removes all XML nodes with CSS property `display:none;`, giving an approximate representation of a CSS rendering tree.

-For example, for a XHTML tag-set the `head` element will be removed, along with any other elements that have had `display:none;' applied to them via inline CSS or CSS Selectors.
+For example, if an HTML document with an XHTML tag-set is pruned the `head` element will be removed because it has the property `display:none;`.
+Any other elements that have had `display:none;' applied to them via the tag-set, inline CSS, or CSS Selectors are also removed.

 By default, this method acts on the root element of the associated $.doc XML document.